Today we want to look at what Jesus endured before being crucified—His appearance before Anna, Caiaphas, and the council of Elders of Israel.

 61But Jesus remained silent and gave no answer.
 Again the high priest asked him, “Are you the Messiah, the Son of the Blessed One?”
 62“I am,” said Jesus.
 “And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 63The high priest tore his clothes.
 “Why do we need any more witnesses?” he asked.
 64“You have heard the blasphemy.
 What do you think?”
 (Mark 14:61-64).

 How boldly He stood and spoke the truth as to who He is: The Great I Am That I Am (Exodus 3:14).
-May we all also stand boldly and speak the truth of God's Word.
+Like our Lord, may we all stand boldly and speak the truth of God's Word.
 Keith Thomas

 Taken from the more extended study 62 in Luke’s Gospel Jesus Before Pilate and Herod